Themes

 Favicon

-While you're in Settings > Theme, you can upload a custom favicon - the small icon shown in browser tabs and bookmarks.
+Upload a custom favicon - the small icon shown in browser tabs and bookmarks.
 A 32x32 or 64x64 PNG works well.
-Leave it blank to use the default.
+Your favicon now applies across your blog, including on custom domains.
+Leave it blank to use the Floggy icon.

 Premium themes